 Modification of Process: Revised Institutional Planning & Budget Development Handbook adopted August 2008, September 2009 and September 2010 Revised process utilized in the 2009-10 annual budget development cycle.
 Revised process utilized in the 2010-11 annual budget development cycle.
 Revised process being utilized in the 2011-12 annual budget development cycle.
 Revised instructional program review timeline tied to planning cycle adopted by Academic Senate May 11, 2009 Updated November 16, 2010.
 Revised non-instructional program review timeline tied to planning cycle and process incorporating student learning outcome assessment adopted by President's Cabinet October 6, 2009.
 NIPR Handbook revised and adopted June 1, 2010.
 Updated November 23, 2010.
-Nearing Completion Strategic Goals adopted by Governing Board August 12, 2008 Updated institutional master plans with objectives and strategies tied to the strategic goals scheduled for adoption June 9, 2009 Implementation and evaluation spreadsheet to measure progress on objectives and strategies adopted by Consultation Council - January 29, 2009 First year status report on progress on short-term objectives and strategies reviewed accepted by Consultation Council May 21, 2009 and reviewed by the Governing Board June 9, 2009 Performance Indicators to measure progress towards adopted strategic goals discussed by Governing Board July 25, 2009 Key Performance Indicators with proposed initial targets discussed by Consultation Council September 24, 2009 and the Governing Board October 13, 2009.
+2. Complete the development of goals and objectives Completed within each of the institutional master plans tied to the A CONTRACTOR OF THE CONTRACTOR Strategic Goals adopted by Governing Board August 12, 2008 strategic goals, evaluate the degree to which the goals Updated institutional master plans with objectives and strategies tied to the strategic goals have been met and articulate that progress to the campus scheduled for adoption June 9, 2009 community.
+(I.B.2. & I.B.3.)
+Implementation and evaluation spreadsheet to measure progress on objectives and strategies adopted by Consultation Council - January 29, 2009 First year status report on progress on short-term objectives and strategies reviewed accepted by Consultation Council May 21, 2009 and reviewed by the Governing Board June 9, 2009 Performance Indicators to measure progress towards adopted strategic goals discussed by Governing Board July 25, 2009 Key Performance Indicators with proposed initial targets discussed by Consultation Council September 24, 2009 and the Governing Board October 13, 2009.
 Initial baseline data presented November 5, 2009 Updated institutional master plans with objectives and strategies tied to the strategic goals adopted by Consultation Council April 29, 2010.
 Second year status report on progress on short-term objectives and strategies reviewed accepted by Consultation Council May 27, 2010 and reviewed by the Governing Board June 8, 2010.
 First Quarterly Review of Progress on annual planning agenda for 2010-2011 presented to Consultation Council October 21, 2010 (attachment distributed to campus with minutes).
 Second Quarterly Review of Progress on annual planning agenda for 2010-2011 presented to Consultation Council January 20, 2011 (attachment distributed to campus with minutes).